 We do not supply bedding unless you are travelling from overseas – please let us know in advance if this is the case.

-Initial stays are limited to 3 days, after which subsequent visits may be of longer duration.
+Initial stays are limited to 3 – 5 days for people coming to visit Sunyata from Ireland (longer stays by overseas visitors may be considered), after which subsequent visits may be of longer duration.

 As is traditional in this lineage of Buddhism, everything at Sunyata is offered free of charge so that the teachings and practice are available to everyone.
 As the centre is supported solely by donations, any contribution you are able to make for your stay here is much appreciated.
 The donation box can be found in the foyer of the dhamma hall.